 In your pitch, you addressed your customer’s pain points.
 Now ask them how they plan to use your product for their company.
 Imagining your product in their hands moves them closer to making that deal.

-If you can add some of your client’s branding in the image, even better.
+If you can add some of your customer's branding in the image, even better.
 By doing the work for your prospects, you can close deals faster.

 It’s easier to close B2B sales deals when you have the right tools.